 Waiting for your smartphone to charge when you really need it can be excruciating.
-Aside from crossing your fingers, shouting aggressively for it to hurry up or creating your own ritual dance to the smartphone gods, is there anything you can do to speed the process up a touch?
+Aside from crossing your fingers, shouting irritatedly for it to hurry up or creating your own ritual dance to the tech gods, what do you need to know about how to charge your mobile phone faster?

-Actually, there are a few simple and practical steps you can take to nudge that bar up a little quicker.
+Actually, there are a few simple and practical steps you can take to nudge that power bar up a little quicker.
+Here at Ebuyer we’ve compiled a handy guide for you…

 We all know that you can connect your smartphone or tablet to your laptop or desktop PC via the USB ports.
-And for the purpose of shifting media from one source to another, this is fine.
+And for the purpose of shifting media files such as films, audio or photographs from one source to another, that’s fine.
 But for charging your device quickly and efficiently, it should be avoided.

-Your PC’s USB 2.0 or 3.0 ports are not capable of producing a particularly high wattage of power, and that will translate to a slower charge.
+Your PC’s USB ports are not capable of producing a particularly high wattage of power, and that will translate to a much slower charge.

 Plug and Cable